Hamarkameratene: History

 The first half of the 1970s was the club's most successful period to date.
 Having won promotion to the 1. divisjon for the first time in 1969 (the highest level in Norway at the time), the green and white placed third overall in their first season, as well as reaching the semifinals of the Norwegian Cup.
 HamKam remained a stable contender in the 1. divisjon until 1974, when they were relegated.
 The club would earn promotion to the highest division three more times before 1980.

 The '80s continued in much the same fashion as the latter part of the '70s, with the club going back and forth between the two top levels in Norwegian football.
 In 1984, a new stand with a capacity of 2,346 was constructed at Briskeby.
 A considerable loan was taken up to fund the stand, of which the club would feel the effects for the decade to come, among other things because of the rise in interest rates after the 1987 stock market correction.
-A measure of success was still achieved, however, the club reaching the semifinals of the cup in 1987 and 1989.
+A measure of success was still achieved, however, with the club reaching the semifinals of the cup in 1987 and 1989.

 A successful season in 1991 saw Hamarkameratene once again win promotion to the highest division, under Swedish coach Peter Engelbrektsson.
 The club managed to avoid relegation in 1992 by virtue of a better goal difference, and entered into 1993 with renewed confidence.
 After a slow start, the team began climbing towards the top, and were in reach of second place and even the championship towards the end of the season, but with a slump in form a fifth place was the still-positive result.

 HamKam spent another two years in the top flight before entering a recession.
 In 1994, the municipality bought the stadium to remove the debt which had nearly bankrupted the club.
 Coach Engelbrektsson left after relegation to the 1. divisjon in 1995, and the club failed to earn promotion in 1996 and 1997.
 Serious financial problems emerged at the beginning of 1998.
 This time a group of private investors prevented bankruptcy, but HamKam were unable to even retain their spot in the 1. divisjon and were relegated to the 2. divisjon.
 Promotion back into the 1. divisjon was won the following season, and a slow process followed to rebuild the team.
 In 2001 the club nearly made it back to the first tier but lost the playoff against Bryne.
-The following season was a disappointment, however, with only eighth place to show for, and the club was yet again experiencing financial problems.
+The following season was a disappointment, with only eighth place to show for, and the club was yet again experiencing financial problems.